Christmas Unwrapped I hope you enjoy this

 continued prayer of a righteous man makes tremendous

 power available, dynamic in its working."
 James 5 v 16

-I invite you to view or comment
+I invite you to view or comment in my

 (pin in map and brief greeting) and/or

-Guestbook (greeting only).
+Guestbook (text only).

 All entries will be moderated before appearing.
 Please note personal replies cannot be

 undertaken, and contact info should be omitted.
 Please use the Guestbook